duynamrcv/zsh_setup/README.md

 sudo apt-get install font-manager
 ```
 Add `MesloLGS Nerd Font` to the font type in `Terminal`, and/or `VScode`.
-The fully configuration is descired in [here](https://starship.rs/guide/)
+The full configuration is descired in [here](https://starship.rs/guide/)
 ### Install and Config Starship
 Install the latest version for your system:
 ```